alexart2013/magic/README.md

-magic
+Abnormal Java Coding
 =====

-Abnormal Java coding (Unsafe, reflection, bi-direction native, JVM bytecode generation).
-This is Just4Fun.
+* Unsafe,
+* reflection,
+* bi-direction native,
+* JVM bytecode generation

+All of this is Just4Fun.